jack-bell1/US-Macro-Factor-Model/README.md

 ![Scree Plot displaying explained variance on an individual + cumulative basis](https://github.com/jack-bell1/US-Macro-Factor-Model/blob/main/pca_scree_plt.png)

 #### PCA Loadings:
-It can be at times difficult to label PCs even though we can see the weights, perhaps we can imply what a PC could be but we should always take it with a grain of salt.
-I am going to suggest what the PCs could be based on what the weights are although they could be wrong:
+It can be at times difficult to label PCs, even though we can see the weights; perhaps we can imply what a PC could be, but we should always take it with a grain of salt.
+I am going to suggest what the PCs could be based on what the weights are, although they could be wrong:
 - PC1 - Macroeconomic Risk Premium
 - PC2 - Equity vs Credit
 - PC3 - USD Strength & Commodities combined (interesting point here is that both of these had the largest residual bandwidth on average